OMerkel/Oware/README.md

 This Oware implementation uses a game board with 12 bowls in total - consisting of 2 rows having 6 bowls each.
-Initially each bowl holds 4 tokens (Bonduc seeds).
+Initially each bowl holds 4 Bonduc seeds.

 Players' turn alternates between the two players.
 The player starts own sowing turns from a non empty bowl of his choice in the row next to his own side.
-Still he will sow beads on the other player's row, too.
-Sowing is performed with exactly one bead per bowl following the consecutive bowls in counter clockwise direction.
+Still he will sow seeds on the other player's row, too.
+Sowing is performed with exactly one seed per bowl following the consecutive bowls in counter clockwise direction.
 In case the sowing will reach the starting bowl of the turn again then this bowl is skipped each time.
 Such that this bowl will remain empty in the end of this player's turn.

-A player will score (also called _harvesting_) on sowing the last bead of his turn into an opponent's bowl holding 2 or 3 beads including the last bead sown.
-This is done by taking these beads out of game play and scoring these.
-In case of previous direct adjacent bowls (in clockwise direction) being opponent's bowls, too, holding 2 or 3 beads, these are taken away being scored as well.
+A player will score (also called _harvesting_) on sowing the last seed of his turn into an opponent's bowl holding 2 or 3 seeds including the last one sown.
+This is done by taking these seeds out of game play and scoring these.
+In case of previous direct adjacent bowls (in clockwise direction) being opponent's bowls, too, holding 2 or 3 seeds, these are taken away being scored as well.
-Reaching any other bowl without any bead, just one bead or four or more beads will end the scoring even if there are following opponent's bowls left containing 2 or 3 beads not being directly adjacent.
+Reaching any other bowl without any seed, just one seed or four or more seeds will end the scoring even if there are following opponent's bowls left containing 2 or 3 seeds not being directly adjacent.

-Taking and scoring all remaining beads of the opponent's row completely at once is strictly forbidden and the player will lose immediately.
-Even if the player gets the majority of total beads this way the player will lose immediately.
-Thus after scoring at least one bead must be left over on the opponent's row.
+Taking and scoring all remaining seeds of the opponent's row completely at once is strictly forbidden and the player will lose immediately.
+Even if the player gets the majority of total seeds this way the player will lose immediately.
+Thus after scoring at least one seed must be left over on the opponent's row.

-Assumed the opponent ends his turn removing the last bead on his row by himself: The opponent's move is totally valid and game continues.
+Assumed the opponent ends his turn removing the last seed on his row by himself: The opponent's move is totally valid and game continues.
-In such a case then a player is not allowed to end his turn without a remaining bead for the opponent's turn if avoidable.
-Such that the player is forced to prefer any move that gives at least one bead being sown in an opponent's bowl then.
+In such a case then a player is not allowed to end his turn without a remaining seed for the opponent's turn if avoidable.
+Such that the player is forced to prefer any move that gives at least one seed being sown in an opponent's bowl then.
 In case this is not possible the game ends and the player with the higher score wins.

 By mutual agreement players can end the game, too, at any time.
-In that case each player scores the remaining beads on the own row.
+In that case each player scores the remaining seeds on the own row.
 The player scoring higher wins.

 Which means that the game could be a draw.